 It is a good idea to check with your local water supplier regarding the amount of fluoride added to your water.
 In the UK the decision to fluorinate is with the local authorities and vary from one area to the next.
 So it’s best to check with your local authority directly.
 I for e.g. live in a non-fluorinated area so do tend to use fluorinated toothpaste for extra protection.

 The only zero waste toothpaste with fluoride on our list is from hello and tablets from Unpaste above, you’d like to use fluoride toothpaste.

 When it comes to the ingredient list on your tube, sustainable toothpaste that contains fewer ingredients can be equally effective.
 As it is the brushing action that cleans your teeth with a tad of scrubbing power added by the toothpaste.

-A Note on Charcoal in Natural and Zero Waste Toothpaste
+Charcoal in Natural and Zero Waste Toothpaste